 Applicants with disabilities and the Two Ticks scheme

 The University of Sheffield is committed to supporting the recruitment of applicants with disabilities and is a Disability Confident employer.
 Applicants with disabilities who meet the essential criteria for the job are guaranteed an interview under the scheme.
 If you have a disability and would like to be considered under this scheme, please confirm this within your online application.
-You can find full details of the scheme on the HR pages.
+You can find full details of the scheme on the Disability Confident website.

 Possession of a criminal record is not an automatic bar to employment at the University of Sheffield.
 We recognise the value of steady employment in the rehabilitation process and examine each case in its own right.
 All applicants will routinely be asked to provide details of current convictions and information about spent convictions will only be sought for jobs which have been identified as exceptions to the Rehabilitation of Offenders Act 1974 due to the nature of the work involved.
 This type of job will also normally be subject to a Disclosure and Barring Service (DBS) check and this will be specified within the About the Job.